SAVE US FROM THE NJDOT I-80 ROCKFALL PLAN IT PUTS THE PUBLIC AT RISK! STOP THE NONSENSE!

 0 have signed.
 Let’s get to 1,500!

-9/9 NEW ADDED TEXT: We continue to oppose the I-80 ROCKFALL PLAN for the reasons listed below as they remain unresolved.
+We continue to oppose the I-80 ROCKFALL PLAN for the reasons listed below as they remain unresolved.
 In addition on Sept 4th the NJDOT stated: that the department is “confident” that the project “will be constructed with unimpeded traffic flow and without direct impact to the local economy.”
 REALITY CHECK!
 It is not possible to construct anything in the s-Curve without a lane closure.
-It is not possible due to it's design.
+It is not possible due to its design.
 This has been certified by an expert in the field.
 OFF PEAK CONSTRUCTION WILL CREATE GRIDLOCK!

 Lane closure = gridlock = safety risk and impact to the economy, tourism, EMS routes potential damage to infrastructure.